NithinBiliya/KBounce/README.md

 # KBounce
 KBounce - [Android, Java]

-This is an android singl player arcade game.
+This is an android single player arcade game.

 KBounce is a single player arcade game with the elements of puzzle.
 It is played on a ﬁeld, surrounded by walls, with two or more balls that move about in the ﬁeld bouncing off of walls.
 The player can build new walls, decreasing the size of the active ﬁeld.